 Volunteer Work In A Fairy Chimney Cave Hotel

-A few months ago Brandon Fralic emailed from his cave room in Cappadocia to say he had scored a volunteer position we had mentioned on our other site, the Jobs Abroad Bulletin.
-We told him how the hotel cat gets into his room and, in exchange, he tells us more about his job:
+When Brandon Fralic emailed from his cave room in Cappadocia to say he had scored a volunteer position we had mentioned in the Jobs Abroad Bulletin, we told him how the hotel cat gets into his room and, in exchange, he told us more about his job:

 “This morning I awoke to the most incredible sight: hot air balloons soaring over Göreme at sunrise.”